-Measuring the state of the ancilla $B$ with the desired output $|1\rangle_B$ (success probability is $|\lambda|^2$) we end up with the state $|\Phi_3\rangle$ (\ref{Phi32}), (\ref{PsiOut0}).
-The number of runs of the algorithm needed to get the successful measurement can be estimated as $O(|\lambda|^{-2})$.
-Then, instead of (\ref{dQ}), we have the following expression for the time required for the PST: } Since the operator $W_{ER}$ in form (\ref{WH}) doesn't preserve the excitation number in the system, the higher order excitations will be generated after applying such operator.
-However, the controlled operator $W^{(1)}_{ER,D,B}$, defined in (\ref{W1ARB}), puts these higher-excitation terms into the garbage $|g_2\rangle$.
+Measuring the state of the ancilla $B$ with the desired output $|1\rangle_B$ (success probability is $\lambda^2$) we end up with the state $|\Phi_3\rangle$ defined in Eqs. (\ref{Phi32}), (\ref{PsiOut0}) {up to ignoring the state $|1\rangle_D$}.
+The number of runs of the algorithm needed to get the successful measurement can be estimated as $O(\lambda^{-2})$.
+Then, instead of Eq.(\ref{dQ}), we have the following expression for the time required for the PST: } Since the operator $W_{ER}$ in the form of Eq.(\ref{WH}) doesn't preserve the excitation number in the system, the higher order excitations will be generated after applying such operator.
+However, the controlled operator $W^{(1)}_{ER,D,B}$, defined in Eq.(\ref{W1ARB}), puts these higher-excitation terms into the garbage $|g_1\rangle$.